ropensci/waywiser/cran-comments.md

-This is the eighth CRAN release of waywiser.
-This patch release improves how `ww_multi_scale()` handles arguments passed via `...`, and improves the speed of this function.
+This is the ninth CRAN release of waywiser.
+This minor release improves the consistency of metric function outputs and adds support for multi-scale calculations of non-regression metrics.

 ## R CMD check results